Friday, 28 August 2015

 So you can see 3 weeks after the deadline I'm not even near half way through.
 At least I have cleared up my painting area, and the army cases around it, plus I have assembled all I need to put 1750 points on the field.

-What I'm going to do is keep my Month's tasks the same (apart from switching December to the Long Fangs and extra Thunderwolf Riders.
+What I'm going to do is keep my Month's tasks the same, apart from switching December to the Heavy Bolter / Plasma Cannon Long Fangs squad, and adding the last Missile launcher & 2 Thunderwolf Riders.into January (to replace touching up the drop pods).

 This will mean that they there is no way I can finish the January challenge on time, but I'm hoping that I will catch up over Jan & Feb.